guidok91/spark-structured-streaming-kafka/README.md

 ```

 ## Table internal maintenance
-The streaming microbatches produce lots of small files in the table.
+The streaming microbatches produce lots of small files in the target table.
+This is not optimal for subsequent reads.

-In order to compact these files, auto compaction is enabled on Spark session.
+In order to tackle this issue, the following properties are enabled on the Spark session:
+- Auto compaction: to periodically merge small files into bigger ones automatically.
+- Optimized writes: to write bigger sized files automatically.

+More information can be found on [the Delta docs](https://docs.delta.io/latest/optimizations-oss.html).